ungoldman/gfm.css/README.md

 [ISC](LICENSE)

+### Credit

-The source is a cleaned and modified version of [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) which was scraped by @[sindresorhus](https://github.com/sindresorhus).
+The source is a cleaned and modified version of [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) which was scraped by [sindresorhus](https://github.com/sindresorhus).
 Original credit for the style itself is of course due to github.